+In order to ensure that the signal can be reconstructed from the observed value, in [27], Candes and Tao introduced the restricted isometry principle (RIP) of Φ and established its important role in CS, it needs to satisfy some restrictions: the product of the observed base matrix and the sparse matrix satisfies the RIP property.

 Definition 2.
 Restricted Isometry Principle (RIP).
 A matrix Φ satisfies the RIP of order k if there exists a constant δk within (0, 1), such that holds for all k-sparse vectors x.
 And it can be denoted as formula (5) as follows.